Getting started with the Tiny Tapeout 04+ demo board

 The commander app lets you interact with and configure the demoboard from a web browser.

-It uses the web serial API, so is currently limited to either Chrome, Edge or Opera .
+It uses the web serial API, so is currently limited to either Chrome, Edge, Opera and Brave.

 With the demoboard USB plugged into a computer, use one of those browsers to access https://commander.tinytapeout.com/.